fullstacktester/techtest-parkdean/README.md

 This requires a working java environment locally.
 The tests have been written to work with Java 8 to keep things simple as no modern Java features were required.

+The tests are currently set up to run in parallel in 2 threads.
+This can be amended in the pom.xml.

+For CI running, the tests can be run in headless mode by amending the serenity.properties file.

 ## Frameworks Used
 The main framework used is Serenity BDD (https://github.com/serenity-bdd/serenity-core)